DoctorMcKay/raw.js/README.md

 Gets the description for a user's multireddit.

-- `user` - USername of the multi's owner
+- `user` - Username of the multi's owner
 - `multi` - Name of the multi to retrieve the description for
 - `callback` - Optional.
 	- `err` - A string explaining the error that occurred, or `null` if success
 	- `response` - The raw Markdown description will be available as `response.data.body_md`, the parsed HTML description will be available as `response.data.body_html`

+## recommended(sr, omit, callback)

+*Scope: read* - **Unauthenticated**

+Gets a list of recommended subreddits based on subreddits supplied to it.

+- `sr` - Array of subreddit names to base the recommendations off of
+- `omit` - *Optional.* Array of subreddit names to filter out of the recommended list
+- `callback` - Optional.
+	- `err` - A string explaining the error that occurred, or `null` if success
+	- `response` - An array of recommended subreddits

 ## comment(parent, text, callback)